|Celebrity Constellation and Seven New England and Atlantic Canadian Ports|

 A. Boston, Massachusetts

 8:00am to 6:00pm.
-We berthed at the Black Falcon Terminal in Boston.
+We berthed at the Black Falcon Terminal at the Flynn Cruiseport in Boston.
 It not near anything.
 Taxi's are available.
 We booked online with the Old Towne Trolley Tour which has a special stop at pier (16A) when ships are in port.
 Adult tickets are $36 (or $32.50 online).
 This is the same tour company that runs the ship excursion except that excursion is a separate non-stop tour of the city.
 The guests taking that tour will be picked up at the cruise ship terminal.
 We booked their standard tour of the city which includes a free pass to the Old State House Museum as well as hop-on hop-off privileges throughout the day.
 They are suppose to pickup passengers at 16A about every 20 minutes throughout the day from 9am-5pm.
 We had especially bad weather in Boston.
 It was cold, windy, and raining (which eventually turned to snow).
 After 4 couples were left waiting awhile at 16A we called Old Towne Trolley and was informed they were not picking up at 16A that day.
 They directed us to another stop.
 This was not a good start.
 Once we did board the drivers were friendly and informative.
 Unfortunately, we couldn't see much as the rain and dark skies made viability difficult outside the trolley and the plastic window that kept the rain out of the trolley fogged up on the inside.
 Advice: I've taken this tour on a nice day and it's a good value.
 Skip this tour when the weather is bad.

 Directions to stop 16A: When you disembark you will go into the terminal and walk out Gate B. Turn left and follow the path until you exit the gated lot.
 Cross Black Falcon Avenue, follow a sidewalk running between a parking lot and a building and then cross Drydock Avenue.
 You should see a Dunkin Donuts directly in front of you.
 For reference, it's part of the Harbor Place Building.
 Turn left, cross Harbor Street, and go to the bus stop labeled "Drydock Avenue".
 This is stop 16A.
 They pick you up at that bus stop.
 It is a 5-8 minute walk.
 Note: Anyone can get on at this stop, whether you have a ticket or not, and everyone has to get off at stop #1.
 At stop #1, if you have an e-ticket, you will have to get it stamped for use as a regular ticket (for reboarding at stops); and if you don't have a ticket yet you can buy tickets at stop #1.